VAWA

 - An abused spouse or child whose citizen or LPR parent renounced citizenship or lost LPR status over 2 years ago;

-- Victims of child abuse who cannot establish that they have resided with the U.S. citizen or LPR parent.
+- Victims of child abuse who cannot establish that they have resided with a U.S. citizen or LPR parent.